mH-13/sql-automation/beginner/04-sorting-data.md

 # Sorting Data in SQL

-Sorting data in SQL is a fundamental operation that allows you to organize your query results in a specific order.
+to organize your query results in a specific order.
 This is achieved using the `ORDER BY` clause.
-Below, we will cover the basics of sorting data, including syntax, use cases, and examples.

 ## Syntax